Haifa3D/hand-mechanical-design/README.md

   12. 5 micro metal gear motors – for the full electrical specification see the electronic design manual.

-After you complete the mechanical assembly of the Oded Hand according to the [Manual](docs/manual_05dec20.pdf), please refer to the [Electronic Design](https://github.com/Haifa3D/hand-electronic-design)(*Not yet public repo*) to assemble the PCB.
+After you complete the mechanical assembly of the Oded Hand according to the [Manual](docs/manual_05dec20.pdf), please refer to the [Electronic Design](https://github.com/Haifa3D/hand-electronic-design) to assemble the PCB.
 If you have already assembled the mechanical and the electrical parts, you are welcome to check out our [Mobile App](https://github.com/Haifa3D/haifa3d-hand-app) to refine the controller parameters and to define your favorite hand movements.

 ## Acknowledgements:
 This project was done by a group of great people and with the help and guidance of generous organizations.